CHARLES PASTERNAK (Artistic Director, Resident Artist)

 HILARY SCHWARTZ (Resident Artist)

 Ms. Schwartz first debuted with the Porters in 2012 as the Hostess in The Merry Wives of Windsor.
-She followed with performances as Curan and the Doctor in King Lear, and the Painter in Timon of Athens, of which she was also the assistant director.
+She has followed with various roles in King Lear, Timon of Athens, and The Winter’s Tale.
 She has been an official member of the company since 2013.
-She graduated with a degree in theatre from the University of California, Irvine in 2011.
+Hilary graduated with a degree in theatre from the University of California, Irvine in 2011.
 Before graduating she spent a year studying Shakespeare at the British American Drama Academy in London, England from 2009-2010.
-Prior to moving to Los Angeles, Hilary worked extensively with the Murphys Creek Theatre Company in Murphys, California, where she truly discovered her love and passion for Shakeseare; she performed in a wide spectrum of Shakespearean productions with the company over the course of seven years.
-Hilary is also currently a company member of the Open Fist Theatre Company in Hollywood, where she has appeared in Early and Often and Foote Notes: Two Plays about Harrison, Texas where she understudied and took over the lead role of Wilma.
-Hilary plans to travel with the company to Edinburgh, Scotland to perform Foote Notes at the Edinburgh Fringe Festival in 2014.
-Hilary can also be seen in a smattering of short films, including To The Meadow, Hate Me Love Me, and The Art of Lying.
-She is also currently co-producing and starring in Normal Ave., a webseries to be released at the end of 2013.
+Prior to moving to Los Angeles, Hilary worked extensively with the Murphys Creek Theatre Company in Murphys, California, where she truly discovered her love and passion for Shakespeare; she performed in a wide spectrum of Shakespearean productions with the company over the course of seven years.
+Hilary is also currently a company member of the Road Theatre Company in North Hollywood; favorite credits include understudying and performing the role of Stephanie in the West Coast Premiere of Flower Duet by Maura Campbell, and Brenda in Snowing at Delphi by Catherine Butterfield, part of the Road’s Summer Playwrights festival.
+Hilary also spent time as a company member with the Open Fist Theatre, where she appeared in Early and Often, and Foote Notes: Two Plays about Harrison, Texas where she understudied and took over the lead role of Wilma.
+Hilary can also be seen in a smattering of short films and web series, including Dinner for You, Normal Ave., To The Meadow, Hate Me Love Me, and The Art of Lying.
+For more: www.hilaryjschwartz.com

 LIZA de WEERD (Resident Artist)